 - That you are over 18.

 - That you got married at the time and place you say you got married.
-If the witness was not there, they need to have seen pictures or rings or known you to hold yourself out as married just in case.
+If the witness was not there, they need to have seen pictures, or rings, or at least have known you to hold yourself out as married.

 - They need to know about any children from the marriage.